vvinci21/stocks-analysis/README.md

 ## OVERVIEW: VBA Stock Analysis Challenge

 ### Purpose
-In this challenge, we will edit, or refactor, the Stock Market Dataset with VBA code to loop through all the data one time in order to collect an entire dataser.
-Then determine whether refactoring code successfully made the VBA script run faster.
+In this challenge we are asked to refactor the VBA code within the Stock Market Dataset to loop through all the data one time in order to collect an entire dataset.
+After we need to determine whether refactoring code successfully made the VBA script run faster.
 Finally, we want to make the code more efficient—by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.

 ### Our Challenge Data Background
 Steve loves the workbook you prepared for him.
 At the click of a button, he can analyze an entire dataset.
 Now, to do a little more research for his parents, he wants to expand the dataset to include the entire stock market over the last few years.
 Although your code works well for a dozen stocks, it might not work as well for thousands of stocks.
 And if it does, it may take a long time to execute.